 You can find information about the records and accounts you must keep in Notice 476 Tobacco Products Duty.

-Returns and paying tobacco products duty
+Returns and paying Tobacco Products Duty

-From 1 January 2014, if you are a UK manufacturer or an importer of herbal smoking products you must send HMRC regular returns, excise warehouse removal declarations and payments.
+If you are a UK manufacturer or an importer of herbal smoking products you must send HMRC regular returns, excise warehouse removal declarations and payments.

 UK Manufacturers Return

 You must complete a ‘Return of duty on tobacco products for home use’ form TP7 daily unless you are approved to use the duty deferment.

 If HMRC have agreed that you can submit a monthly return (TP7), this must be submitted by the 15th day of the month following the accounting period.
 If the 15th day falls on a non-business day, payment must be made on the next business day.

 You can find further information about Tobacco Products Duty returns in Notice 476 Tobacco Products Duty.

 This paragraph applies only to Northern Ireland.
 If you import herbal smoking products into Northern Ireland and you are an approved Registered Consignee, you must submit form ‘HM2 Return of Excise Duty for Registered Consignees or Registered Commercial Importers’ to HMRC.

 You can find further information about returns and Registered Consignees in Notice 203A Registered Consignees.
 Applies only to Northern Ireland.

 Where goods are removed from an excise warehouse and payment of the duty is to be paid by cash (or equivalent), form W6 – Excise Warehouse remittance advice for tobacco goods should be completed.
 This form is used to register excise duty and VAT on tobacco products.